nghiavtr/FuSeq/README.md

 #####################################
-# Documents for FuSeq version 1.1.0
+# Documents for FuSeq version 1.1.1
 #####################################

 ## Update news
+#### 13 June 2019: version 1.1.1
+1) Speed up functions processFEQ() and detectJunctionBreaks()
+2) Add a parameter (exonBoundary) to control junction breaks inside exons
+3) Improve clean codes in FuSeq.cpp

 #### 14 Nov 2018: version 1.1.0
 1) Add the description of how to generate the annotation files for new species
 2) Minor changes in output data of FuSeq